DF-Circles/operations-documentation/docs/landing.md

-# Welcome to the Documentation Work Group Portal
+# Welcome to the Documentation Work Group Portal.

 Welcome to the **Documentation Work Group**!
 Our mission is to create, maintain, and improve documentation resources for DeepFunding Circles and backend systems.
 Proper documentation ensures clarity, efficiency, and collaboration across all our initiatives.